Imprints of clustering in multiplicity fluctuations: Introduction

 One of the key methods for the study of strongly-interacting matter suffering extreme conditions is the measurement of event-by-event fluctuations of experimental observables.
 The registered fluctuations are sensitive to the proximity of the phase transition between hadronic gas state and the quark-gluon plasma (QGP), and the critical point of strongly interacting matter.
 Thus, they give us information on the dynamics hidden in the system formed in the collision~\cite{Stephanov1998, Stephanov1999, Koch:2001, Jeon2000, Jeon2003, Karsch:2005, Stokic:2008}. \\

-Event-by-event fluctuations of number of particles produced in collisions of relativistic ions have been studied already at the CERN SPS by the WA98~\cite{WA98}, NA49~\cite{NA49-1,NA49-2} and CERES~\cite{CERES-1} experiments, at the Relativistic Heavy Ion Collider (RHIC) by the PHOBOS~\cite{PHOBOS} and PHENIX~\cite{PHENIX-1} experiments, and at the Large Hadron Collider (LHC) by ALICE experiment~\cite{ALICE-1}.
-Experimental measurements of physical observables fluctuations in collisions of ions can provide sime important signals useful to investigate the response of a colliding system to external perturbations.
+Event-by-event fluctuations of number of particles produced in collisions of relativistic ions have been studied already at the CERN Super Proton Synchrotron (SPS) by the WA98~\cite{WA98}, NA49~\cite{NA49-1,NA49-2} and CERES~\cite{CERES-1} experiments, at the BNL Relativistic Heavy Ion Collider (RHIC) by the PHOBOS~\cite{PHOBOS} and PHENIX~\cite{PHENIX-1} experiments, and at the CERN Large Hadron Collider (LHC) by the ALICE experiment~\cite{ALICE-1}.
+Experimental measurements of physical fluctuation observables in collisions of ions can provide some important signals useful to investigate the response of a colliding system to external perturbations.
+Fluctuations in a finite system being in contact with finite thermal bath are discussed in the~\ref{sec:appendix}.
 Using standard theoretical developments it is possible to extract quantities related to the thermodynamic properties of the system.
-These quantities include entropy, chemical potential, viscosity, specific heat, and isothermal compressibility~\cite{Mrowczynski:1997}. \\
+These quantities include entropy, chemical potential, viscosity, specific heat, and isothermal compressibility~\cite{VanHove:1983,Mrowczynski:1997}. \\

-In particular, the ability of hadronic matter to generate some spatial structures (clusters) with self-similar multiplicity fluctuations indicates the self-organiziation ability of strongly-interacting matter~\cite{Mryb}.\\ In the collisions of relativistic a hot QGP is produced, which then cools down and transits to a hadron gas.
-During the phase transition the hot QGP is damped by the cold physical vacuum.
-The so-called self-organized criticality (SOC) is the appropriate mechanism leading to a universal scale-free behavior~\cite{Castorina4}.
+In particular, the ability of hadronic matter to generate some spatial structures (clusters) with self-similar multiplicity fluctuations indicates the self-organiziation ability of strongly-interacting matter~\cite{Mryb}.
+In the collisions of relativistic ions a hot QGP is produced, which then cools down and transits to a hadron gas.
+The so-called self-organized criticality is the appropriate mechanism leading to a universal scale-free behavior~\cite{Castorina4}.
 Self-organized criticality~\cite{Bak5} is a property of non-equilibrium dynamical systems that have a critical point as an attractor.
 The macroscopic properties of such systems are characterized by the spatial and/or temporal scale-invariance of the phase transition critical point.
 An interesting feature of strongly interacting matter is its tendency to self-organize.
 One striking instance of this ability to generate spatial structures is the cluster phase, where clusters broadly distributed in size constantly move and evolve through particle exchange~\cite{Castorina4}. \\

 The multiplicity fluctuations registered on an event-by-event basis supply us with information on the mechanisms of particle production.
 Usually the magnitude of multiplicity fluctuations is quantified by scaled variance of multiplicity distribution: